2-Person Video Podcast and Live Stream Setup - Ultimate Guide for BEGINNERS

 Ready for a MULTI-CAMERA SETUP?
 Watch this video to achieve that fancy-shamcy 2-person video podcast look.

 We used the same audio setup but we used a camera switcher called the ATEM to switch between three different cameras.
-And we sat in the same conversational position facing each other on either side of the table, like a
+And we sat in the same conversational position facing each other on either side of the table, like a Diary Of A CEO or Larry King interview-style podcast setup, which is really great.

 HOW TO SET UP OBS TO CREATE MULTIPLE SCENES FROM ONE CAMERA FOR YOUR 2-PERSON VIDEO PODCAST LIVE-STREAM